jobrunr/website/content/en/documentation/configuration/_index.md

 - `JobRequestScheduler`: a bean that will allow you to enqueue and schedule jobs using instances of the `JobRequest` interface.
 For each `JobRequest` an appropriate handler should be created.
 - `BackgroundJob`: a helper class that wraps a `JobScheduler` and has static methods to enqueue and schedule jobs using Java 8 lambda's
 - `BackgroundJobRequest`: a helper class that wraps a `JobRequestScheduler` and has static methods to enqueue and schedule jobs using instances of the `JobRequest` interface.
+- `BackgroundJobServer`: the server responsible for managing and processing jobs